Arrested for DUI in Georgia? Georgia Driver’s License Taken? Need an DUI Lawyer? – What You Must Do Next

 - Do not miss the 30-day DDS appeal deadline for the Georgia implied consent law administrative license suspension.
 If you have retained legal counsel, let your DUI attorney in Atlanta assist you with your Georgia Department of Driver Services appeal.

 - After July 1, 2017 you the option of installing an ignition interlock device (IID) on your vehicle.
 Doing so will waive your right to file an administrative license suspension appeal letter with the GA DDS.
 You must apply for an interlock within 30 days of your arrest, and once approved, you have only 10 days to get the device installed.
 Not everyone can take advantage of this new option.
 The IID option is NOT available to drivers under 21 years of age, CDL license holders, anyone with at least one DUI conviction in the past 5 years from ANY state, and any out-of-state license holders.

 - Hire a Georgia DUI lawyer.
-Should that be an Atlanta DUI lawyer or a local GA DUI attorney?
-Or, hire both – a local lawyer familiar with your DUI court, and an Atlanta DUI lawyer who is a known DUI lawyer?
+Should that be an DUI lawyer in Atlanta or a local GA DUI attorney?
+Or, hire both – a local lawyer familiar with your DUI court, and a DUI lawyer who is a known DUI lawyer?

 - If your DUI bail was posted by a friend or family member, ask your DUI attorney to prepare an “assignment of bond” form for the DUI bail bond person to sign, so that you can use that money once your DUI case is resolved in Atlanta Municipal Court or other Georgia DUI court.

 - Ask your GA DUI lawyer for a checklist of things for you to be doing to help your DUI case.
 Possible actions items include: